 I hope this article helped you start to unpack why making local deliveries is so hard.
 If you're looking for more content on how to make route planning easier, check out Manual Route Planning Is Hurting Your Delivery Business 👇

-It’s one of our favourite books from the Routific library.
+It’s one of our favorite books from the Routific library.
 Enjoy!